Premenstrual: darkness, anxiety and PMDD

 I encourage you to explore your spirituality and creativity during the premenstrual ‘inner autumn’ phase of the menstrual cycle.
 This time is a potent time that can be very charged.
 I describe it as the shamanic time of the cycle.
 If you are in any way sensitive, creative and curious about spirituality, allow those feelings, thoughts and curiosities to come up through the body.
 Allow yourself to explore the arts and practice things that help you feel connected to yourself and the world.
 From that place of feeling connected, you may get clarity, through the body, on what needs to be released.
 Bring what needs to be released to prayer.

 If you would like support with mental health around your menstrual cycle or with PMDD symptoms, I can help you with that.
-Book a free consultation with me here.

 I have lots of free resources and courses all about Menstrual Cycle Awareness, Cycle Tracking, Healing Trauma and Chronic Pain, Support for PMDD.
 Grab your free course below!